 Final Dissertation Defense Request

-The Dissertation Committee of ofrequests that a dissertation examining
+The Dissertation Committee of requests that a dissertation on examining

-committee be convened on (date) to consider the candidate's dissertation, title d
+(date) to consider the candidate's dissertation,

-following two examiners will serve as reade ers for the dissertation defense.
 The

+following two examiners will serve as read ders for the dissertation defense.

 Name of Reader Email

 Name of Reader Email

-Signatures below indicate that the dissert tation is edited and in appropriate style and is ready for defense.
+Signatures below indicate that the disser rtation is edited and in appropriate style and is ready for defense.

 Dissertation Committee, Chair

 Dissertation Committee, Member

 Dissertation Committee, Member

 Dissertation Committee, Member (optional)

 Dissertation Committee, Member (optional)

 Program Director signature Date